Arsh910/Anet/ExAgents/README.md

 ANet's **planner** routes each user request to an agent by matching the request against that agent's `task_types`.
-So `task_types` is the most important field — it's how the planner "discovers" your agent. `spawn_tool` is injected automatically, so any agent can also delegate to yours at runtime.
+So `task_types` is the most important field — it's how the planner "discovers" your agent. `ask_user` is added to every agent automatically; to let an agent delegate a sub-task to another agent at runtime, add `spawn_tool` to its `tools:` list explicitly.

 ## Define an agent